BlinkyStitt/docker-monero-cpu-miner/README.md

 Docker-compose file for running the xmr-stak-cpu miner.
 It is probably faster to run native code, but this makes it easy

-If you want to use this yourself, create a `.env` file next to this `docker-compose.yml` .
+If you want to use this yourself, create a `cpu_miner.env` file next to this `docker-compose.yml` .
 See the [miner's entrypoint script](https://github.com/WyseNynja/xmr-stak-cpu/blob/master/docker-entrypoint.sh) for available settings.
 It should look something like this:

     LOGIN=4YOURMONEROADDRESSHERE...+1800
     MAX_CPUS=1